Tom2702/Data_Warehouse_SQL/README.md

 The warehouse consolidates CRM and ERP source data, applies cleansing and standardization rules, integrates related business entities, and exposes a business-ready Star Schema for reporting, analytics, and decision-making.

-## Business Objective
+## Objective

+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-The goal is to build a reliable analytical data model that enables business users and analysts to answer questions about:
+The final analytical model helps business users and analysts answer questions about:

 - Customer behavior and demographics
 - Product performance and product categories